awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

 ## Configuring an AWS KMS policy for Performance Insights<a name="USER_PerfInsights.access-control.cmk-policy"></a>

 Performance Insights uses an AWS KMS key to encrypt sensitive data\.
-When you enable Performance Insights through the API or the console, you have the following options:
+When you enable Performance Insights through the API or the console, you can do either of the following:
 + Choose the default AWS managed key\.

   Amazon RDS uses the AWS managed key for your new DB instance\.
 Amazon RDS creates an AWS managed key for your AWS account\.
 Your AWS account has a different AWS managed key for Amazon RDS for each AWS Region\.